robodeco/ckwebsite/README.md

 # ckwebsite
-Personal portfolio website in progress!
+Personal portfolio website in development!

-Please check out the deployed version to follow along with where I'm at!
+Please check out the deployed version at https://robodeco.github.io/ckwebsite/ to follow along with my progress!